kseretis/OnAir/Readme.txt

-An Android application made for academic purpose.
-It designed to look for flights tickets using an API ke
+An Android application which was made for academic purposes.
+The app designed to look for flight tickets and pumping information from a well-known company using an API key.